Awofesomobolanle/Crafting-AUP-Password-and-ACL-Policies/README.md

 A structured collection of security policy drafts, including:

 Acceptable Use Policy (AUP): Defines acceptable and prohibited activities for system and network use.
+Click to read an [example](https://github.com/Awofesomobolanle/Crafting-AUP-Password-and-ACL-Policies/blob/e82315445247696f656f8aa429b01246f637b432/Cybertouch%20Solutions_Acceptable_Use_Standard_April2025%20Policy%20Template.pdf).

 Password Policy: Establishes standards for secure password creation, usage, and management.